 In the dataset in which subjects were facing the camera, we found that appropriate sentences made subjects more natural, and this way it was easier for them to express affects than without speech.
 In particular, without appropriate sentences, some subjects found it difficult to display subtle differences among the 4 HCI-related affects (confusion, interest, boredom, and frustration).
-On the other hand, speaking reduces the discriminability of the different facial expression.
-Figure 3 illustrates the comparison between pure facial expressions without speech and facial expression with speech.
-It shows that compared with pure facial expression in (a) and (c), the facial expressions with speech in (b) and (d) are more natural, but they are more difficult to be separated from each other.
+On the other hand, speaking reduces the distinctiveness of the different facial expression.
+As one can see from Figure 3, when the "speaking" variable is not used in the Bayesian network ("No speaking" results) the performance is substantially reduced.